androidsmart/androidsmart.github.io/content/cusrom/Google/Google Pixel 2 XL/11/Dot os.md

 ---
 type   : cusrom
-title  : Download Dot OS Android 11.0 Google Pixel 2 date   : 2024-11-13T09:17:35+07:00
+title  : Download Dot OS Android 11.0 Google Pixel 2 XL date   : 2024-11-11T09:17:35+07:00
-slug   : dot-a11-walleye
+slug   : dot-a11-taimen
 categories: [rom]
-tags      : [walleye]
+tags      : [taimen]
-keywords  : [Google Pixel 2]
+keywords  : [Google Pixel 2 XL]
 name_rom : dot
 author :
 ---

-Download Custom Rom Dot OS android 11.0 Google Pixel 2 (walleye).
+Download Custom Rom Dot OS android 11.0 Google Pixel 2 XL (taimen).

 dotOS is an Android ROM which focuses on performance and stability.
 We focus on making our rom look and feel great without struggling on Performance and Battery!
 So that one can get most out of his/her device..